Shaher-11/Newsweek/README.md

 # Newsweek

-> This project is a replica of the newsweek website to demonstrate the good usage of boostrap as well as CSS grid and flexbox.
+> This project is a replica of the Newsweek website to demonstrate the good usage of bootstrap as well as CSS grid and flexbox.

 ![screenshot](img/newsweek.png)

-This is a replica of Newsweek website built with bootstrap and it's rich component.
+This is a replica of Newsweek website built with bootstrap and it's rich features.

 ## Built With